pirelenito/react-server-side-rendering-example/README.md

 ## Drawbacks

+* Any change in the code of the views/components require a server restart to be applied.
+Something that can be easily resolved using something like [supervisor](https://github.com/isaacs/node-supervisor).
 * It is probably going to be impossible to have a React component using a underlying jQuery component in this situation, since we don't have the DOM in the server.
 * You change the common pattern of requiring a module without an extension (you need to add `jsx`).